AdaCore/training_material/courses/fundamentals_of_ada/adv_120_advanced_privacy.rst

    - As formal parameter of generics accepting an incomplete type

 -------------------------------------
-How To Get An Incomplete Type View?
+How to Get an Incomplete Type View?
 -------------------------------------

 * From an explicit declaration